This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Feeding Practices

-- Crush the cereal into smaller pieces to prevent choking
+Crush them into bite-sized pieces to avoid any choking surprises.

 Risks of Too Many Cheerios